-The low cost bus company Flixbus drives from the main railway station of Munich to the railway station of Berchtesgaden or from the Munich airport to the main railway station of Salzburg.
+The low cost bus company Flixbus drives from the main bus station of Munich (ZOB) to the main railway station of Salzburg.

 From Salzburg train station you can travel to Berchtesgaden directly by bus nr 840 or by train via Freilassing.
 The distance between Salzburg and Berchtesgaden is about 20 km.

 Notice that when driving on Austria’s highways you need a Vignette sticker on your windshield.
 It can be bought from gas stations in Austria or close by the border in Germany.
 A 10-day sticker costs 9,90 € (2023).

 Credit cards / cash

 Carry cash with you in Bavaria and Austria.
 Some smaller stores, restaurants and cafés don’t accept credit cards.
 There are ATMs in the town.

 Kurtaxe – tourist tax

 Tourist tax 3,10 € / adult / day and 1,55 € / child / day is not included in the price of the apartment.
 In exchange for the tourist tax you get a tourist card when checking in.
 With the tourist card you can travel free of charge in the local buses and get discounts for admissions to many local attractions and events.
 Parking fees are also discounted at popular sights like Lake Königssee.